nilesr/Mako-server/README.md

 ## Changelog

 This is incomplete

+#### Version 080
+* Added an installer for linux.
+It requires upstart
+* Fixed the first line of server.py so it will actually start. (oops)

 #### Version 079
 * Fixed a problem where the server would not always run as the user specified in the install process depending on the user restarting the server